Microsoft Windows does not shut down

-- Within the sounds window, locate "exit Windows".
+- In the Sounds window, locate "exit Windows".

 - If "exit Windows" has a small sound icon ( ) next to it, highlight "exit Windows" and under name, select (none).
 Click Apply and Ok, then shutdown Windows.

 If this resolves your issue, try a different sound.
 If that sound works, your original sound file may be corrupt.
 If so, this can cause Windows to freeze.
-However, if all sound files exhibits the same issue, we recommend you download the latest drivers from your sound card manufacturer, and install them.
-Sound drivers can be found on our sound drivers page.
+However, if all sound files exhibit the same issue, we recommend you download the latest drivers from your sound card manufacturer, and install them.
+Sound drivers is on our sound drivers page.